mikeschinkel/goto-considered-beneficial/README.md

 Programmers have improperly demonized[[2]](#footnotes) using GOTO for decades, and embraced using multiple early returns[[1]](#footnotes) for years.
 This essay seeks to illustrate **_how source code can be improved_** by using GOTO where most programmers would use early returns,

-## Philosphy

-The driving idea behind using GOTO is that there should only ever be one return in a function, and it should be on the last line.

-This goes against the

 ## Usage Pattern (show in GoLang)

 Here is a contrived error showing the usage pattern: